Pete-J-Matthews/FPL-Moneyball/README.md

 - Which is the best combination of players that can be bought within the budget?

 #### Chip Management
-- When is it best to use the lifeline cards (Wildcard, Freehit, Bench Boost & Triple Captain)
+- When is it best to use the lifeline chips (Wildcard, Freehit, Bench Boost & Triple Captain)